mikessh/vdjtools-doc/sphinx/install.rst

 Note that this sets ``vdjtools`` as a shortcut for ``java -jar vdjtools-X.X.X.jar``.
 JVM arguments such as ``-Xmx`` can be still passed to the script, e.g. ``vdjtools -Xmx20G CalcBasicStats ...``.

+.. _install-plotting:

 Setting up plotting routines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All plotting in VDJtools framework is performed via running R scripts.
-Therefore one needs to install `R <http://www.r-project.org/>`__ programming language and make sure that the
+Therefore one needs to install `R <http://www.r-project.org/>`__ programming language and several of its packages.
+Make sure that

 .. code:: bash